MckRules156/DevilMode/README.md

 ## Script Settings ⚙️

 #### 1. Configuration of the eerie messages displayed in the terminal
-To configure these messages, you can modify the "Mensajes" variable in the "ModoDiablo.sh" script.
+To configure these messages, you can modify the "Mensajes" variable in the "DevilMode.sh" script.

 #### 2. Script timer configuration
 In the "timer" function of the "DevilMode.sh" script, you can adjust the timer delay.